hxy9243/hxy9243.github.io/source/_posts/2025-08-Building-a-School-Library-Assistant-with-FastMCP-and-DSPy-II.md

 access their own information with enhanced security.

-Like described in the last blog, we can now integrate the MCP tools into DSPy agent and create an chat application:
+Like described in the last blog, we can now integrate the MCP tools into a DSPy agent and create an chat application:

 ```python
     # self.mcp_session is session from MCP client session member